 To protect your travel investment, we highly recommend the purchase of travel insurance before you leave home This is a great way to protect yourself while visiting Peru.
 Most people need one or two days to adjust to the high altitude in the mountains In case you have a hard time adjusting to the altitude, it is best to have insurance if you miss your tour.

-All of our treks include porters, who are responsible for carrying and setting up all equipment.
-They will also carry your personal duffel, which you will receive at your briefing the night before your trek.
+All of our treks embrace porters, who are chargeable for carrying and setting up all equipment.
+They will conjointly carry your personal duffel, that you may receive at your briefing the night before your trek.
 This duffel can not exceed 7 kg/14 lbs, and must include your sleeping bag(2kg) and an air mattress(1kg) if you choose to rent these from us.

 Although tipping may not be customary to you, it is of considerable significance to the people who will take care of you during your travel We hope that every trip we lead is exceptional, but tipping should be based completely on you satisfaction.